t94j0/adexplorersnapshot-rs/README.md

 Rewrite of [ADExplorerSnapshot.py](https://github.com/c3c/ADExplorerSnapshot.py).
 Outputs a .tar.gz of BloodHound CE JSON files for ingestion.

+Please see the [issues](https://github.com/t94j0/adexplorersnapshot-rs/issues) with this project before using it.
+It's not a drop in replacement yet.

 # Installation

 Pre-built binaries for Linux and Windows are published in [releases](https://github.com/t94j0/adexplorersnapshot-rs/releases/)